Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Preliminaries

 \begin{definition} (Pareto dominance) Consider two vectors $\vv, \vv' \in \mathbb{R}^d$.
 We say that $\vv$ Pareto dominates $\vv'$, denoted $\vv \succ_P \vv'$, when $\forall j \in \{1, \dotsc, d\}: v_j \geq v'_j$ and $\vv \neq \vv'$. \end{definition}

-In essence, $\vv$ Pareto dominates $\vv'$ when it is at least equal in all objectives and better in at least one.
-For a set of vectors $D$, the Pareto front $\pf{D}$ contains all vectors that are non-Pareto dominated.
+In essence, $\vv$ Pareto dominates $\vv'$ when it is at least as good in all objectives and strictly better in at least one.
+For a set of vectors $D$, the Pareto front $\pf{D}$ contains all non-Pareto-dominated vectors.

+\begin{definition} (Pareto front) Given a set of vectors $D \subseteq \mathbb{R}^d$, the Pareto front $\pf{D}$ is the subset of vectors in $D$ that are not Pareto-dominated by any other vector in $D$.
+Formally,